 - Holly – mixed residential/commercial neighborhood on the southern edge of the city

 - Lowell – Lowell is a mostly residential neighborhood southeast of downtown

 - Pinehurst-Beverly Park – blend of residential and commercial structures in South Everett.

 - Riverside – neighborhood northeast of downtown Everett

 - Silver Lake – neighborhood on the very southern edge of the Everett metro area with residential and commercial districts surrounding Silver Lake

 - Twin Creeks – a mixture of residential and commercial areas near Everett Mall

 - Valley View-Sylvan Crest-Larimer Ridge – residential neighborhood in southeast Everett.

 - Westmont – southwestern portion of the city, comprised of mainly multi-family housing

-Zillow shows the Everett home market is hot right now with a one-year growth rate of 24.5%.
+Zillow shows the Everett home market is still growing with a one-year growth rate of .8%.
 Plus, the city of Everett is expecting 60,000 new residents over the next 20 years.
 With the increase in population, demand for housing will continue to drive up prices if the economy stays strong.
 So, now may be the time to make your move to this beautiful part of Washington State.
 If you decide to move to Everett and need a place to temporarily store your belongings, consider using Anthem Self Storage.
 They offer brand-new, heated storage units at affordable rates.